a-langer/nexus-sso/README.md

   * Type you credentials (login, password, 2FA, etc.).
   * You will be redirected to the main page of Nexus, roles and permissions will be mapped with your account as configured.

-* **User Auth Tokens** - are applied when security policies do not allow the users password to be used, such as for storing in plain text (in settings Docker, Maven and etc.).
+* **User Auth Tokens** - are applied when security policies do not allow the users password to be used, such as for storing in plain text (in settings Docker, Maven and etc.) or combined with **SAML/SSO**.
 Each user can set a personal token that can be used instead of a password.
-The creation of tokens is implemented through the "NuGet API Key" menu, however, the tokens themselves apply to all types of repositories without exception.
+The creation of tokens is implemented through the "NuGet API Key" menu (privilegies `nx-apikey-all` required), however, the tokens themselves apply to all types of repositories.

+  > **_NOTE:_** For SSO and user tokens, it is enough to have two realms: "Local Authenticating Realm" and "Local Authorizing Realm".
+Other realms are not required and may lead to conflicts.

   Example of usage user token:
   * Go to menu "Nexus -> Manage your user account -> NuGet API Key", press "Access API key".
-  * Type your password or username if using SSO login, press "Authenticate".
+  * Type your **username** if using SSO login, otherwise type password, then press "Authenticate".
   * Copy "Your NuGet API Key", press "Close" and "Sign out".
-  * Press "Sign in", type your username and token instead of password - done.
+  * To validate a token: press "Sign in", type your username and token instead of password.
-  * Also can be use HTTP api:
+  * Also, a pair of username+token can be used for authorization in Maven, Docker, Pip, etc., example for HTTP api:

       ```bash
       # Authorization header for basic:
       Basic <login:token in base64>
       ```

 * **Docker Repository Reverse Proxy** - this [Nginx configuration](./etc/nginx/docker_location.conf) implements a proxy strategy to use Docker registries without additional ports or hostnames (while the [official documentation][11] only suggests two proxy strategies: "Port Mapping" and "Host Mapping").
 To apply the proxy strategy, required pre-configuration of Nexus (see [gistcomment-4188452][18]):
   * After deployment, three Docker registries need to be created: